nithyaramakrishnan/data-shield/README.md

 This script is a handy way for any writer to automate the process of checking files into Github.
 If you are a member of the CFS Doc Squad, we now use [Jenkins to kick off this script](https://releaseblueprints.ibm.com/display/IDC/Translation), instead of running the script directly.

+Note: The scripts in this repository are available to use as is and were originally produced by the CFS (Alchemy) documentation squad.
+The CFS squad does not provide any support for the use of these scripts.
+If additional functionality or help is needed, a pull request or issue can be opened, but its priority will be evaluated against the other work that is assigned to the squad.
+Hey, we're writers with a limited number of hours in the day after all.

 ## Prerequisites:

 1. Git must be installed.